Deportation Attorney in Clay County

 What to Expect from the Timeline of Your Deportation Case

 Deportation cases each move at their own pace, but several steps remain standard for people living in Clay County.
 After receiving a Notice to Appear, your first master calendar hearing is usually scheduled within a few weeks to a few months, mainly based on the Orlando court’s docket.
 Individual hearings, where you present your defense or relief requests, may not occur for several more months.
 Direct and timely responses with organized paperwork help keep your case on track.
-Our office prepares clients for each stage, so they can respond promptly to requests from the judge or government attorney.
+Our office prepares clients for each stage so they can respond promptly to requests from the judge or government attorney.

 We maintain regular contact with the Orlando Immigration Court to monitor changes to hearing dates and promptly inform Clay County clients of any updates.
 Our case process includes check-ins and reminders for upcoming legal deadlines.
 This approach prevents last-minute surprises and provides reassurance throughout every phase of the case.